When: Tuesday, December 6, 2022, 5:00 PM - 6:00 PMWhere: Online via Zoom

 The London Financial Regulation Seminar is an inter-collegiate and inter-disciplinary group of experts led by CCLS and our Institute of Banking and Finance under the leadership of Professor Rosa M. Lastra and Daniele D’Alvia.

-Professor Ian Clacher and Dr Con Keating will discuss the role of the UK Pensions Regulator in the liability-driven investment (LDI) crisis.
-Professor Lastra chaired the event and Professor Bernard Casey was the discussant.
+Professor Ian Clacher and Dr. Con Keating will discuss the role of the UK Pensions Regulator in the liability-driven investment (LDI) crisis.
+Professor Lastra will chair the event and Professor Bernard Casey will be the discussant.